WPoets/awesome-enterprise/README.md

 ##### 3.5.4

-* Improved: Added support for 'ROOT_APP' and if it is defined then in a Non WordPress case also we can add support for module based pages.
+* Improved: Added support for 'ROOT_APP' and if it is defined then in a Non-WordPress case also, we can add support for module based pages.

 ##### 3.5.3.3

 * Fixed: dbconn was giving issues when using multi query
-* Fixed: changed mysqli.php file to use the dbconn service when function are directly called.
+* Fixed: changed mysqli.php file to use the dbconn service when functions are directly called.

 ##### 3.5.3.2
 * Improved: added new constant TIMEZONE, that can be used to define the timezone for php execution.

 * Fixed: dbconn was not working whenever env variable was cached.
-* Fixed: loop was giving warning when we were looping objects
+* Fixed: loop was giving a warning when we were looping objects
 * Fixed: warning 'start_time' not defined

 ##### 3.5.3.1
 * Fixed: dbconn had issues - 'set' was saving blank value.

 ##### 3.5.3
-* Improved: added new shortcode _redis_db.get_ to ensure that we can read key from across any redis db specifed in shortcode eg. `[redis_db.get redis_sample_key db='2' field='debug_code' /]`.
+* Improved: added new shortcode _redis_db.get_ to ensure that we can read key from across any redis db specified in shortcode eg. `[redis_db.get redis_sample_key db='2' field='debug_code' /]`.
 * Improved: Added ability to pass code as content in _code.highlight_ shortcode.

 * Fixed: converted > & < etc to htmlentities to ensure that spa script tags don't get executed by mistake.